-The ESL Collection aims to provide resources suitable for adults learning English as a second language, or English speaking adults who wish to improve their English literacy skills, in order for them to function more effectively in an English language environment.
+The Learning English (ESL) Collection aims to provide resources suitable for adults learning English as a supplementary language, or English-speaking adults who wish to improve their English literacy skills.

-A collection of resources covering instruction in all of the English literacy skills.
+A collection of resources covering instruction in English literacy skills.

 English literacy skills covered are spelling, reading, writing, grammar, comprehension and pronunciation, from basic to advanced levels.